To Be Announced!

 Public Greens is in need of volunteers to help them feed at-risk children in the Indianapolis community.
 This is a combined effort with the Patachou Foundation and they will take any volunteers that are willing to commit time to support the cause.
-If you are interested in getting involved, please contact email@example.com or visit their website for more information!
+If you are interested in getting involved, please contact firstname.lastname@example.org or visit the Patachou Foundation website for more information!

 Building Tomorrow provides students with the tools they need to put their passion for educational access into action.
 Members of BT chapters engage in service-learning, fundraising, and awareness activities to generate support for the construction of primary-level schools.
 Partner communities in East Africa match the students' support by donating three acres of land for each primary school and volunteering approximately 15,000 hours of labor to construct it.
 Contact Kate White if you are interested in getting involved.

 If you are interested in youth or education, AYS has a great opportunity for you!
 AYS is an organization that runs before and after school.
-We are located at IPS #43 (on 40th Street).
-AYS is in need of after-school mentors/volunteers to help with homework, literacy, and other enrichment-type activities for students K-6th grade.
+They are located at IPS #43 (on 40th Street).
+AYS is in need of after-school mentors/volunteers to help with homework, literacy, and other enrichment-type activities for students kindergarten through sixth grade.
 AYS is open 4:00–5:30 PM Monday–Thursday.
 Volunteer times and days are flexible; all extra hands are appreciated!
 Email Sabaea Pipkin, site-director, or call 317-605-4595.

 Help Out the Local Girl Scout Troop

 Troop Leader Julie Johnson for Troop #1004 at Christ the King School is looking for one to two students interested in helping with her troop this year.
 The troop consists of girls fifth through sixth grade and there are about 19 girls.
-For anyone who is interested or wants more information, please contact Julie directly at firstname.lastname@example.org or on her cell at 317-847-3052.
-Join us in our mission to build girls of courage, confidence and character, who make the world a better place!
+For anyone who is interested or wants more information, please contact Julie directly at email@example.com or on her cell at 317-847-3052.
+Join in their mission to build girls of courage, confidence and character, who make the world a better place!

 Become an AIM Mentor